northridge-dev/caesar-cipher-mcshane22/README.md

 ## Getting started

 Accept the assignment by following the link from our [course website](https://northridge.dev/game-dev).
+Accepting the assignment will create for you a fork of this repository.
+Navigate to your fork and use the "Code" button to open a Codespace.

 You'll write the encryption function in `encrypt.py` and the decryption function in `decrypt.py`.
 Run your code from the command line: